videlais/learning-ink-unity/_chapters/chapter5/index.md

 It is often helpful to think of each project as its own *game*, but the name "project" is a general description for any collection of settings and files used to create something in Unity.

-When creating a project in Unity or the Unity Hub, there are also two general types are available: 2D and 3D.
-The difference between the two concern what general camera options are available; however, one type of project can easily become another.
+When creating a project in Unity Hub (the standard way to create projects in 2025), there are multiple templates available including 2D, 3D, High Definition Render Pipeline (HDRP), Universal Render Pipeline (URP), and others.
+These templates provide different starting configurations optimized for specific types of projects.

+> **Note:** As of 2025, Unity Hub is the primary method for creating and managing Unity projects.
+It allows you to manage multiple Unity versions and easily switch between projects.

+The choice of template determines initial project settings, but projects can be reconfigured later.
+URP (Universal Render Pipeline) has become the recommended choice for most projects as it provides a good balance between visual quality and performance across platforms.

 A single Unity project will often have multiple scenes.